Photography pricing for brands: how budget, scope, and usage affect cost

 Why per-image pricing can mislead

-Two projects with the same image count can be priced very differently if:
+Two projects with the same image count can be priced very differently when:

 One supports a campaign and the other supports ecommerce